top of page

 Shoko Okumura

-Born in Japan in 1983, currently Shoko Okumura lives and works in Milan Italy.
+Born in Japan in 1983, currently Shoko Okumura lives and works in Tokyo, sometimes in Milan.

 Recipient of a distinguished government scholarship, in 2008 graduates with a Degree in Traditional Japanese Painting at Tokyo University of the Arts.
 Following her degree and subsequent move to Florence Italy to learn the art of fresco restorations, a newfound understanding of fresco techniques and colors led to experimenting and applying Italian pigments to Japanese painting techniques, which often utilizes metal supports such as gold or silver leaf.